longrunsoul/wordmem-rs/README.md

 ### DESIGN
 Features:
 - Storage can be synced via email.
-- Security keys should be stored in system keyrings.
+- Security keys should be stored in system keyring.
 - Words can be exported to/imported from file.

 Commandline interface: